 3. Update your loved ones.

 Before flying out, give your family or most trusted friend a copy of your flight details, accommodations, and other travel details.
 Send them a private message or photo at least once a day when you travel, just to let them know your whereabouts.
 Text them before the plane departs and when you land.
-If you’re about to go on a date with someone you met while traveling, send your trusted friend a screencap of your date’s social media profile and number.
+If you’re about to go on a date with someone you met while traveling, send your trusted friend your date’s phone number, photo, and link to their social media accounts.
 My girlfriends and I do this even when we’re not traveling.

 Some solo travelers go the extra mile by checking in with the embassy in the country they’re visiting, especially if they’re staying for more than a week.
-I don’t do that, but they say it’s helpful in the event of an emergency or natural disaster.
+I haven’t tried that, but they say it’s helpful in the event of an emergency or natural disaster.

 4. Respect the local dress norms.

 Before you pack your bags, study the dress norms of the city or country you’re visiting.
 Are shorts and sleeveless tops considered disrespectful to their culture?
 Are women legally forbidden from sporting their hair in certain ways?